To configure physical locations, you must have one of the following roles:

 By selecting a value from the drop-down list, you make the accession number field mandatory when creating a holdings record and cause this subfield to be indexed and thereby searchable in the repository.

 - Piece designation (852 $$p)

 - In the Call number type, select the method in which the call number is generated.

 - Select Suppress from discovery to suppress the publishing of items in this location to the discovery interface (Primo or Libraries Australia).
 Note that if the suppressed item is the only item linked to the title, the title will be suppressed provided the suppressBibWithSuppressedHol parameter (see Configuring Other Settings (Resource Management)) is set to true.

-- Click Save to store the changes you made to the physical location.
+- Select Save to store the changes you made to the physical location.

-If the external location name has been changed, a set of physical titles related to this location must be republished.
+If the external location name or Suppress from discovery status has been changed, a set of physical titles related to this location must be republished.